 After a circuit of the estate and a brisk gallop up the long straight of Lingfield Park Racecourse, a woodland bridleway brings you into the large village of Lingfield.
 The suggested lunchtime pub is on the edge of the Old Town conservation area, which contains many well-preserved 16th–18thC buildings clustered around the grand parish church.

-The start of the afternoon loop is the reverse of the Oxted to Lingfield walk (#135) and takes in the fringes of a large open space used for the annual Edenbridge and Oxted Agricultural Show (on the August Bank Holiday weekend).
+Parts of the afternoon route overlap both the Lingfield & Crowhurst Age to Age Walk and (in reverse) the end of the Oxted to Lingfield walk (#135).
 The routes out of and back into the village both go through the newly-designated Lingfield Nature Reserve, which includes a Community Orchard.
 There is a choice of tearooms and pubs for refreshment before a short loop through a water meadow to the station.

 Directions have been provided for extensions at both ends of the walk, making circular walks from both Lingfield and Dormans.
 Brisk walkers doing the 3¼ km pre-walk extension (or ‘preamble’) from Lingfield will reach Dormans not long after the next train arrives, so should be able to catch up the main group if they set off half an hour earlier.
 A slightly longer and quite different route is provided for the post-walk extension to Dormans, with further refreshments available at an out-of-the-way village pub on the way to this station.